-All technology master's students must take these classes:
+All Department of Technology master's students must take these classes:

-A total of 30 hours is required to complete the degree, including the thesis.
-After completing the required courses, a student choosing the thesis option will need to complete an additional 9 hours of electives.
+A total of 30 hours is required to complete the degree, including a thesis (for 6 credit hours).
+After completing the required 5 courses, a student choosing the thesis option will need to complete an additional 9 hours of elective courses.

-A total of 33 hours is required to complete the exam option.
-After completing the required courses, a student choosing the comprehensive exam option will need to complete an additional 9 hours of electives, and 9 hours in a concentration of conceptually connected coursework before taking the Comprehensive Examination.
+A total of 33 hours is required to complete the culminating comprehensive option.
+After completing the required courses, a student choosing this option will need to complete an additional 9 hours of electives, and 9 hours in a secondary area of concentration of conceptually connected coursework.